The impact of cosmic filaments on starburst galaxies across cosmic times: Is there a redshift-dependent modulation of in observations?

 To better quantify these relative trends independently of the absolute distance scale, the lower panels show the ratios of the mean distance of starbursts to that of mass-matched MS galaxies, as well as the corresponding ratios for quenched galaxies.
 These ratios highlight the redshift at which the relative environmental behaviour of the different populations changes, and show qualitatively consistent evolutions in \cosmosweb~and \cosmostwo, within the statistical uncertainties.
 While differences in the absolute amplitude of the signal are observed between the two datasets, the redshift dependence of the relative trends is similar. \cosmosweb~provides improved redshifts, spatial resolution and goes to higher redshifts, whereas \cosmostwo~benefits from larger number statistics at lower redshift but lacks the highest-redshift bin probed by \cosmosweb.

 To quantify the redshift evolution of the relative location of starburst galaxies with respect to the cosmic web, we focus on the ratios between the mean filament distances of starbursts and of mass-matched MS galaxies, shown in the lower panels of Fig.~\ref{fig:d_z_total}.
 Because the \cosmostwo~catalogue contains only four independent redshift bins for this measurement, we do not attempt to fit its redshift evolution independently, as such a small number of points does not allow a meaningful constraint on the slope.
 Instead, we perform quantitative fits using \cosmosweb~alone, and using a combined dataset including both \cosmosweb~and \cosmostwo~bins, which improves statistical robustness.
+In the combined dataset, we retain all galaxies from \cosmosweb~, and only include galaxies from \cosmostwo~that are not present in \cosmosweb, in order to avoid double-counting.
+Each galaxy is associated with the filament distances measured from the cosmic web reconstruction of its parent catalogue.
 We stress that the functional forms adopted below are not meant to provide a physically motivated description, but rather to serve as a first-order parametric approach to test the null hypothesis of no evolution and to quantify the statistical significance of the observed trend.
 We consider two simple parametrisations, with a linear evolution with redshift,

 and a power-law evolution,

 In both cases, the parameters are constrained by maximising a Gaussian likelihood that explicitly accounts for the uncertainties on the measured ratios in each redshift bin.
 Parameter uncertainties are derived from the inverse Hessian matrix at the likelihood maximum, and the significance of the detected evolution is quantified by the ratio of the best-fitting slope (or exponent) to its uncertainty.
 We verified the validity of this approach by performing a full MCMC exploration of the parameter space for all fitted cases, using the same Gaussian likelihood and adopting broad, non-informative priors.
 In all cases, the posterior distributions are well described by multivariate Gaussians, with negligible parameter degeneracies and best-fitting values consistent with the maximum-likelihood estimates.
 The confidence intervals derived from the MCMC posteriors are fully consistent with those obtained from the inverse Hessian matrix at the likelihood maximum.
 Given the small number of data points and the near-Gaussian regime of the likelihood, we therefore adopt the Hessian-based uncertainties throughout, which provide an accurate estimation of the uncertainties.